jmnemonix/icons/README.md

 icons
 =====

-set of linux icons i sligtly edited to fit to my needs
+a set icons, which I have slightly modified in order to adapt it to my needs.